akamai-consulting/harper-akamai-redirect-template/README.md

 ### Update Redirects

 A separate workflow is provided to update redirects in HarperDB.
-To trigger the workflow, simple modify `redirects/redirects.json` and push the changes to your repository.
+To trigger the workflow, simply modify `redirects/redirects.json` and push the changes to your repository.
 The workflow will automatically detect the changes and update the redirects in HarperDB.

 ### Update Edgeworker